• Skip to primary navigation

 If they are still runny, then you will need to cook them for 10 seconds at a time more, until they are cooked through.
 If they are overdone, then you cooked them for too long.
 Take them out of the bowl as soon as they are cooked, otherwise they will continue cooking in the hot bowl.

-Why have my microwave scrambled eggs exploded?
+Why have my microwave scrambled eggs broken apart?

 Can I cook more eggs at a time?